btrettel/plint/README.md

 ## Antecedent basis checking

 Checking for antecedent basis issues requires using the optional flag `-a` or `--ant-basis`.
-This is optional because the feature requires the claims file to use a special syntax as it is difficult to automatically recognize the start and end of claim elements. plint will recognize that the terms "a", "an", "at least one", and "one or more" will appear before new claim elements and that the words "the" or "said" will appear before claim elements previously introduced. plint will also know that a claim element ends when a semi-colon, comma, or colon appear, and at the end of a claim.
+This is optional because **antecedent basis checking requires the claims file to use a special syntax** because it is difficult to automatically recognize the start and end of claim elements.
+See below for notes on the syntax.

+plint will recognize that the terms "a", "an", "at least one", and "one or more" will appear before new claim elements and that the words "the" or "said" will appear before previously introduced claim elements. plint will also know that a claim element ends when a semi-colon, comma, or colon appear, and at the end of a claim. plint can recognize previously marked claim elements to reduce the time needed to mark a claim.

 To check the demo claims on Linux:

     ./plint.py -a demo-claims.txt

-The antecedent basis checker will make sure that all "old" elements were introduced earlier in the claim, or in one of the claims the current claim depends on.
+The antecedent basis checker will make sure that all "previously introduced" claim elements (preceded with "the", "said", or `[`) were introduced earlier in the claim, or in one of the claims the current claim depends on.

 If a specific claim element is introduced more than once, a warning will be printed.
 For example, the following claim will produce a warning: